 Things to Consider When Choosing a Hotel

 Due to the recent internet explosion, it is easy to check all the required information about hotels – the location, room size, amenities, and appearance.
-Choosing a hotel may be time-consuming and overwhelming but it is less stressful than flight bookings as there are numerous options.
+Choosing a hotel may be time-consuming and overwhelming but it is less stressful than flight bookings as there are numerous options on sites like Booking.Com.
 However, one should not take it lightly and keep a few factors in mind while looking for hotels.
 Yeah, I know some of the points listed below are quite evident, but I have still listed them down in case you miss the obvious in your excitement of finding a great deal.

 Free Room WIFI Gym/Spa/Swimming Pool Business Center Lift Free parking

 Dining Options Airport Shuttle Pet-friendly/Wheelchair accessible Luggage Storage

 Hotel Rating – While searching for hotels, the first thing we check is the star ratings of the hotel.
 However, ratings are not always apt.
 I have come across five-star hotels that look like three-star and vice versa.
 Go through the ranking provided by the third-party websites before you freeze on your hotel.
 These gradings are based on the guest’s review.
 Read a few reviews to determine what are the major issues which are being faced by the customers and then take a call.
 Try to go with an 8+ rating whenever possible.

 Free Breakfast – It would be helpful if your room rate has free breakfast thrown in.
 The continental breakfast has something for everyone and you don’t have to worry about food early in the morning.
 Plus, it saves lots of valuable currency.
 Check with the hotel regarding the type of breakfast they are serving and then decide whether it is worth considering.